 Our mandate is to preach the true gospel and to become more like Jesus Christ so that He alone receives the praise and glory.
 The Great Commission is not about achieving control of the world’s systems but it is about sharing the true gospel which consists of the life, death and resurrection of Jesus Christ (1 Corinthians 2:1-3; 1 Corinthians 15:1-4).

-The NAR and the 7 Mountain Mandate strategy promotes a false and distorted gospel and a false Great Commission message.
+The NAR and the 7 Mountain Mandate prophecy / strategy promotes a distorted gospel and a false Great Commission message.

 Biblically, discipling the nations is not connected to the 7 Mountains or taking dominion of these systems.
 Instead discipling nations is about the church or every born again Christian sharing God’s word to the lost and edifying and helping people grow spiritually as they walk with Christ.